UK PM Sunak warns: A vote for Farage gifts Labour the election

 "However one looks at it - although it may not be the case that Reform are ahead ... on average they might still be about four or five points behind - this is still bad news for the Conservatives," polling expert John Curtice told the BBC.

+Farage did not set a target for the number of seats he wanted to win, calling the first-past-the-post system "outdated".

-Its support is spread comparatively evenly across the country, whereas backing for the larger and more established parties is more concentrated by geographic areas.
+Reform's support is spread comparatively evenly across the country, whereas backing for the larger and more established parties is more concentrated by geographic areas, meaning it may not win many seats at all.

-Britain has a first-past-the-post electoral system, meaning Reform could pick up millions of votes across the country without winning any of parliament's 650 individual constituencies.

-Farage did not set a target for the number of seats he wanted to win.

-"We have a completely outdated electoral system.
-It's not fit for purpose, but it is what it is," he told the BBC.